 Can you make pumpkin cake with fresh pumpkin?

 You can always use homemade pumpkin purée in place of canned pumpkin!
 Here’s a great tutorial from King Arthur Flour explaining how to make pumpkin purée from scratch.
 Don’t skip the draining step, though.
 Fresh pumpkin has water that needs to be drained before using, otherwise you’ll wind up with watery baked goods.

-How far in advance can you make this pumpkin cake?
+How far in advance can you make pumpkin cake?

 Either leave it in the pan it was prepared in and cover the top (after allowing it to cool completely to room temperature), or set it on a serving platter and wrap it securely in plastic wrap.
 I particularly like this pan because it comes with a lid.